seneubert/automate.containerize.replicate/data-analysis-pipeline.md

 If you need to rerun the analysis after a change was made, how do you make sure only the minimum amount of work is done to update the result?

 ## Solution
 A large number of tools exist to specify and automatically execute analysis pipelines.
-An extensive list of examples is available at the [Common Workflow Language site]( https://github.com/common-workflow-language/common-workflow-language/wiki/Existing-Workflow-systems)
+An extensive list of examples is available at the [awesome pipeline repo](https://github.com/pditommaso/awesome-pipeline)

 An analysis pipeline tool usually consists of a workflow specification language and an executor.
 The specification language is used to describe the pipeline in machine (and human) readable form.
 The executor interpets the pipeline specification, builds a dependency tree and executes the pipeline.